 Migueltzinta’s interests include perversity as strategy for institutional intervention and critique, autotheoretical methodologies in queer and postcolonial studies and questions of (un)belonging to place and land.
 His work explores the potential for and limitations of post-Mexican (post-abuelita studies) futurities and contemporary Indigineities.
 His work has also investigated the pleasures and politics of amateur pornography production, app-driven and virtual hookup cultures.
 His work has found intersections of these interests through considering landscape/person relationship as S/M. Additionally, his work has questioned frontierism and the wild west as colonial imaginaries, through critical analyses of themed immersive environments such as theme parks and dark rides.

 Migueltzinta is currently working on a collection of personal/academic essays concerned with queer/gay/trans and mestizXXX embodiment, desire, power, violence, (un)mapping, affect, ritual and phenomenology.
-He is seeking representation for a novel, an institutional colonization drama which tracks the founding of a university on Mars.
 Publications include contributions to The Indiana Review, Catapult, Medium and ASAP/Journal.
-He is also a contributing writer in a forthcoming volume from Athabasca Press and another with MIT Press.
+He is also a contributing writer in a forthcoming volume from Athabasca Press and another with the MIT Press.
 His dissertation project revolves around the building of a virtual “postcolonial” theme park.